 With respect to the International Opportunities Fund, Domini has contractually agreed to waive certain fees and/or reimburse certain ordinary operating expenses of the Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), in order to limit Investor and Institutional share annual operating expenses to 1.40% and 1.15% of the average daily net assets of each class, net of waivers and reimbursements, respectively.
-This agreement will continue until November 30, 2021 and cannot be modified before that date without the mutual agreement of the Trust's board of trustees and the Adviser.
+This agreement will continue until November 30, 2022 and cannot be modified before that date without the mutual agreement of the Trust's board of trustees and the Adviser.

 With respect to the Sustainable Solutions Fund, Domini has contractually agreed to waive certain fees and/or reimburse certain ordinary operating expenses of the Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), in order to limit Investor and Institutional share annual operating expenses to 1.40% and 1.15% of the average daily net assets of each class, net of waivers and reimbursements, respectively.
-This agreement will continue until November 30, 2021, and cannot be modified before that date without the mutual agreement of the Trust's board of trustees and the Adviser.
+This agreement will continue until November 30, 2022, and cannot be modified before that date without the mutual agreement of the Trust's board of trustees and the Adviser.

 With respect to the International Equity Fund, Domini has contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the International Equity Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 1.40% and 1.12% of the average daily net assets of the Class A and Class Y shares of the International Equity Fund, respectively.
-This agreement will continue until November 30, 2021 with respect to Class A and Class Y shares and cannot be modified before that date without the mutual agreement of the Trust's board of trustees and the Adviser.
+This agreement will continue until November 30, 2022 with respect to Class A and Class Y shares and cannot be modified before that date without the mutual agreement of the Trust's board of trustees and the Adviser.
 From June 15, 2018 through November 29, 2020, Domini had contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the International Equity Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 1.43% and 1.15% of the average daily net assets of the Class A and Class Y shares of the International Equity Fund, respectively.
-From November 30, 2017 through June 14, 2018, Domini had contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the International Equity Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 1.51% of the average daily net assets of the Class A shares of the International Equity Fund, respectively.
-Prior to November 30, 2017, Domini contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the International Equity Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 1.60%, 1.57%, and 1.27% of the average daily net assets of the Investor, Class A, and Institutional shares of the International Equity Fund, respectively.